 One way to understand the abstract idea exception is that inventions directed to the result and not how to achieve the result are abstract ideas.
 For example, if I wanted to get a patent to travel to Mars, then the idea of traveling to Mars would be abstract.
 However, if I had built a spaceship that could go to Mars, then the ship could be patented.
 It is not an abstract idea.

 The abstract idea exception is very difficult to explain because the courts are still trying to figure out what it means.
 Back in 2014, when the courts decide Alice, the courts began invalidating, and the USPTO started to reject a large number of software inventions.
 Since then, other types of inventions have also been found to be not eligible for patent protection as being an abstract idea.
-For example, inventions related to mitigating monetary risks, medical diagnostic tests, among others, have also been found to be abstract ideas.
+For example, inventions related to mitigating monetary risks, and medical diagnostic tests, among others, have also been found to be abstract ideas.
 To find out more information, read my article on the abstract idea here.

 Exception #2: Natural phenomenon